 We offer a full range of consultancy services relating to medical devices and in vitro diagnostics.

-Wainwright Associates Limited offers wide-ranging consultancy services relating to medical devices and in vitro diagnostics.
+Wainwright Associates Limited offers wide-ranging consultancy services relating to medical devices, in vitro diagnostics, as well as medicinal products.
 Our team of highly qualified experts includes pharmacists, biologists, microbiologists, chemists and medical practitioners.
-We can provide advice on product development, preclinical and clinical research, regulatory affairs and quality assurance as well as post-marketing aspects such as vigilance.
+We can provide advice on product development, preclinical and clinical research, regulatory affairs and quality assurance, as well as post-marketing aspects such as vigilance.

-Wainwright Associates will be pleased to assist with planning R&D programmes for novel products; designing suitable studies to meet regulatory requirements and achieving timely approvals in the countries of interest.
-GMP, QSR, ISO 9001 and ISO 13485 audits of companies, their suppliers and subcontractors can be undertaken by our IRCA certificated lead auditor ensuring that the appropriate standards of quality are met.
+Wainwright Associates will be pleased to assist with planning R&D programmes for novel products; including design of suitable studies to meet regulatory requirements and achieving timely access to market in countries of interest.
+Audits of client companies, their suppliers and subcontractors can be undertaken by our specialist auditors to ensure that the appropriate standards of quality are met.

-In principle, products bearing the CE mark can be freely marketed in all member states without further control.
-Thus the importance of achieving timely CE marking cannot be overemphasised.
+In principle, products bearing a CE-mark can be freely marketed in all Member States without further control.
+Thus, the importance of achieving timely CE-marking cannot be overemphasised.

-In addition we can undertake to carry out day-to-day device vigilance activities on your behalf if required.
+In addition, if required, we can undertake to carry out day-to-day device vigilance activities on your behalf.
 This may include:

 - documentation and further investigation of any reported incidents;